Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 For my report, I want comments for Reading, Writing and Maths.
 As before, just copy and paste the placeholders.

-When Insight inserts the comments, it will use the same font and size you use for the placeholder, so be sure to choose the options you want.
+When Insight inserts the text comments, it will use the same font and size you use for the placeholder, so be sure to choose the options you want.

 Assessments and Progress